 Specific entry requirements

 At least 120 credits within health care or medicine.
 Language skills equivalent to Swedish B and English A at Swedish upper secondary school are also required.

 After the course, the student should be able to:

 - Describe the concept of sustainable development (its development and contents)

-- Explain relationships between health, disease and different aspects (ecological, economical and social) of sustainable development
+- Explain relationships between health, disease and different aspects of sustainable development (ecological, economical and social)

 - Account for expected health effects of climate changes and discuss how these can be prevented and met

-- Analyse methods and strategies – national as well as international – to decrease environmental impacts of and upon humans
+- Analyse methods and strategies – national as well as international – to decrease environmental impacts of and upon humans and health care systems

 - Explain relationship between health, disease and different aspects of sustainable development and be able to conduct a dialogue about these concepts considering the viewpoints of different health care professions

 The course is based on the concept of sustainable development and its three aspects: the economical, the social and the ecological.
 Ecosystems and "planetary boundaries", economical growth and development theories such as social aspects (e.g. Human rights, local adaptions) will be discussed with regards to how they interact.
 The framework for the course discussions is thus systems theory: different aspects of sustainable development are processed with regards to how these relate to one another; different time periods; different levels of society (from the individual, local, regional to global level).